LaSalle-Peru High School: Yearbook

 In 2009, LP's yearbook was named one of the 36 USA Yearbooks Of The Year by Jostens.

 The Marching Cavaliers

 LaSalle-Peru's marching band was noted for being not only one of the best bands in the state and country, but was also known throughout Europe as well.
+The Lasalle-Peru Color Guard adds the greatest visual to the band, whilst including rifle, flag, and backgrounds on wheels.

 The band has won several awards at competitions, including 1st place in class AA at the Danville Marching Invitational, and 1st place in class AA at the Metamora High School Marching Invitational.
 Jeremy Stevens, a former member of The Cavaliers Drum and Bugle Corps, is the current band director at LaSalle-Peru Township High School.